maldun/UltraMekCore/README.md

 # UltraMekCore
-Client for UltraMek© in Python
+Client for UltraMek© in Python/CPP

 ## License